claudiacitera/citera-obesityRisk/src/README.md

     - matplotlib
     - seaborn
     - scikit-learn
-    - torch **(RIVEDERE)**

 ## Folder Description
 This folder contains:
-- the principal notebook where all the chosen machine learning techniques are tested
+- the notebook where all the chosen machine learning techniques are trained and tested
-- an additional notebook where deep learning is applied (pytorch ???) **RIVEDERE**
-- a sub-folder containing both training and test datasets
-- a .csv file with the results and best hyperparameters of each model used
+- a sub-folder containing both training and test datasets, along with a .csv file cointaining the results/scorings and best hyperparameters of each model used